sasquatch678/A-Painted-World---Remastered/Gameplay/Miscellaneous.md

 # <p align="center"> MISCELLANEOUS

 ## <p align="center"> TRAVEL
+>[!TIP]
-Fast Travel can be disabled by enabling the No Fast Travel Remastered mod in the optional section of MO2.
+>Fast Travel can be disabled by enabling the No Fast Travel Remastered mod in the optional section of MO2.

 ####  STABLES
 There is a Regional Courier npc at every city stables who will be able to take you to every city.
 It includes all the main cities, including the Kvatch encampment.